Grid diagrams and Heegaard Floer invariants: Enhanced domains of holomorphic polygons

 \begin {proof} The trivial domain $D$ of type $L$ corresponds to a homotopy class $\phi$ whose support is a disjoint union of triangles with $90^\circ$ angles.
 Hence, the corresponding holomorphic count is one.

-To establish the claim in general, note that the destabilization map at one point (given by counting holomorphic triangles) is a chain map (in fact, a quasi-isomorphism) from $C^-(G)$ to $\EC^-(G, \zed)$, compare \eqref{eq:destab-chain-map}.
+To establish the claim in general, note that the handleslide map at one point (given by counting holomorphic triangles) is a chain map (in fact, a quasi-isomorphism) from $C^-(G)$ to $\EC^-(G, \zed)$, compare \eqref{eq:destab-chain-map}.
 By Proposition~\ref{prop:oneO}, the only counts involved in this map are the ones corresponding to snail-like domains.
 If to each snail-like domain we assign the coefficient one when counting it in the map, the result is the chain map \eqref{eq:destab-chain-map}.

-By induction on complexity, along the lines of \cite[Lemma 3.5]{MOST}, we do indeed need to assign one to each snail-like domain in order for the result to be a chain map. \end {proof}
+We claim that, given our assignment for the trivial domain of type $L$, we do indeed need to assign one to each snail-like domain in order for the result to be a chain map.
+This is proved by induction on the complexity of the domain, where complexity refers to the number of rows (or columns) in which the initial generator of the domain differs from the final generator.
+The base case is the trivial domain of type $L$, of complexity zero, which we know to give a count of one.